Gaddafi son seeks flight to Hague war crimes court

 NTC forces, which overran Gaddafi's last bastions of Bani Walid and Sirte this month, lack the resources to hunt and capture fugitives deep in the desert, the source said.

-NATO, whose air power turned the civil war in the rebels' favor, could help, he added.
+NATO, whose air power turned the civil war in the rebels' favour, could help, he added.

 But NATO, which will end its Libya operations at the end of the month, stresses its mission is to protect civilians, not target individuals - though it was a NATO air strike that halted Muammar Gaddafi's flight last week.